 Our Shared Responsibilities in Response to the COVID-19 Pandemic

 The Himalayan Institute holds the wellbeing and safety of our guests, staff and community as our top most priority.
 We invite you to come and enjoy our vibrant, friendly environment with the understanding that we all have a shared responsibility to follow best practices at the Institute and in our personal lives, for everyone’s health and peace of mind.
+With COVID-19 cases low in most parts of the U.S., as of March 8, 2022, masks are optional on our campus, except at the PureRejuv Wellness Center, where masks are still required.

 Our Promise to You.
 We will:

-- Require guests and visitors to be fully vaccinated against COVID-19.
+- Require guests and visitors to be fully vaccinated against COVID-19

 - Require Wellness Check questions for all staff and guests on campus (see below).